Ashargin/SimTapTap/README.md

+# SimTapTap
-# Making a simulator for Tap Tap Heroes
+Making a simulator for Tap Tap Heroes